 What’s so wrong with…?

-Posted on February 22, 2017 by Graeme Wilson in Victory Call
+Posted on April 14, 2023 by Elizabeth Welte in Victory Call

-I just finished a slow read/investigation through Exodus.
-Interestingly, at the same time I am preparing for a 24-hour class that requires reading a book by Mike Wilkerson, “Redemption”[i], in which the author uses the Israelite people’s Exodus and wilderness wanderings as his primary theme and illustration.
+I did a slow read/investigation through Exodus.
+Interestingly, at the same time I was preparing for a 24-hour class that requires reading a book by Mike Wilkerson, “Redemption”[i], in which the author uses the Israelite people’s Exodus and wilderness wanderings as his primary theme and illustration.
 This was totally unplanned by me but certainly planned by God.

 Perhaps you recall the manna that God provided for the Israelites on their journey.
 He gave very clear instructions that they were to gather just enough for their family for five days a week and enough for two days on the day before Sabbath, and none on Sabbath.
 Yet some did not heed God’s command and gathered more than they needed and tried to store it overnight.
 But they did not listen to Moses.
 Some left part of it till the morning, and it bred worms and stank, Exodus 16:20.

 Wilkerson writes: “If we could interview one of those Israelites trying to gather a little too much manna, what do you suppose he’d say?
 I think he would say something like this: ‘What’s so wrong with providing for my family, with protecting them against starvation?’ … But here’s the problem.
 The Israelites didn’t have just a natural desire for food; they wanted food, and they wanted it on their terms, and they disbelieved God would provide.
 So they tried to take matters into their own hands…As subtle as their grumbling and hoarding may seem, God’s test revealed their truly significant sinfulness.
 He was concerned not only to fill their stomachs but also to expose their hearts.” (pg.
 107).